Photon-Blockade Analogue Nonreciprocal Absorption in Spatiotemporal Metasurfaces: Photon-Blockade Analogue Mechanism for Nonreciprocal Absorption

-Consider photons with frequency $\omega_0$ incident on a slab with a space-time periodic current density $J(z,t)$, modulated at a temporal frequency $\omega_\text{s}$, where $\omega_\text{s} = \omega_0$.
-We demonstrate that the temporal coherence between the incident photons and the periodic modulation of the superconducting slab induces a nonreciprocal photon blockade.
+Consider waves with frequency $\omega_0$ incident on a superconducting slab with a space-time periodic current density $J(z,t)$, modulated at a temporal frequency $\omega_\text{s}$, where $\omega_\text{s} = \omega_0$.
+We demonstrate that the temporal coherence between the incident wave and the periodic modulation of the superconducting slab induces a nonreciprocal transmission.
 This phenomenon arises because the energy associated with the space-time modulation effectively inhibits the transmission of subsequent photons.
 Instead, the incident photons transition to higher energy states within the slab and are absorbed, preventing their exit.
 This results in a one-way quantum absorption process, facilitated by the coherent spatiotemporal modulation of the superconducting slab.

-Figure~\ref{Fig:1} illustrates the principle of spatiotemporal photon blockade enabling nonreciprocal quantum absorption by leveraging the interplay between the incident photons and the one-way coherent dynamic modulation.
+Figure~\ref{Fig:1} illustrates the principle of spatiotemporal nonreciprocal absorption by leveraging the interplay between the incident photons and the one-way coherent dynamic modulation.
 Figure~\ref{Fig:energy_a} demonstrates the photon blockade effect when photons are incident from the left port ($L_\text{in}$).
 Here, the photons interact strongly with the space-time modulation traveling from left to right.
 This interaction causes the system to enter an excited state, leading to energy transitions and blocking the transmission of photons to the right port ($R_\text{out}=0$).
-In contrast, Fig.~\ref{Fig:energy_b} illustrates the scenario for photons incident from the right port ($R_\text{in}$).
+In contrast, Fig.~\ref{Fig:energy_b} illustrates the scenario for wave incident from the right port ($R_\text{in}$).
 In this case, the interaction with the space-time modulation traveling in the opposite direction is weak.
-Consequently, there is minimal energy transition and the photons are transmitted freely to the left port ($L_\text{out}=R_\text{in}$).
-This nonreciprocal behavior, where the photon transmission and absorption are direction-dependent, underscores the potential of spatiotemporal metasurfaces for applications in quantum communication and sensing.
+Consequently, there is minimal energy transition and the wave is transmitted freely to the left port ($L_\text{out}=R_\text{in}$).
+This nonreciprocal behavior, where the wave transmission and absorption are direction-dependent, underscores the potential of spatiotemporal metasurfaces for applications in quantum communication and sensing.